KIZI/LinkedHypernymsDataset/README.md

 3. ANNIE Part-of-Speech Tagger OR TreeTagger
 4. ANNIE JAPE Transducer

-Before starting the extraction process, check the HypernymExtractor/module.properties file:
+Before starting the extraction process, check the HypernymExtractor section in the main config file (application.LANG.conf).

-    global.properties.file=../global.properties                             # path to the global.properties file
-    index.dir=../data/index                                                 # path to the directory where indexed datasets will be saved by Lucene gate.dir=../utils/gate-7.0                                              # path to the Gate root directory (binary package) gate.plugin.lhd.dir=../HypernymExtractor/target/gateplugin              # path to the compiled HypernymExtractor plugin for Gate.
-You needn't specify this path - don't change it! gate.jape.grammar=../data/grammar/en_hearst.jape                        # path to the JAPE grammar for the set language wiki.api=http://ner.vse.cz/wiki/                                        # Wiki Search API URL.
-You can use the EN mirror located in the University of Economics Prague which is not limited, or use original API (en: http://en.wikipedia.org/w/, de: http://de.wikipedia.org/w/, nl: http://nl.wikipedia.org/w/) memcached.address=127.0.0.1                                             # Memcached server address
-    memcached.port=11211                                                    # Memcached server port

 After checking the properties go to the HypernymExtractor directory and start the extraction process by these commands:

-    mvn scala:run -Dlauncher=indexer -DaddArgs=module.properties
+    mvn scala:run -Dlauncher=indexer -DaddArgs=../application.LANG.conf
-    mvn scala:run -Dlauncher=runner -DaddArgs=module.properties
+    mvn scala:run -Dlauncher=runner -DaddArgs=../application.LANG.conf

-For each command you must set path to the properties file as first argument of the script launcher (-DaddArgs=module.properties).
+For each command you must set path to the config file as first argument of the script launcher (-DaddArgs=../application.LANG.conf).
 The first command indexes datasets by Lucene; the second one extracts hypernyms for all DBpedia resources and saves results to the output directory.
 After these steps you can continnue to the next module.

 Optionaly: The extraction process can be started in parallel.
 You can **map** it to more processes by specifying a start pointer and a final pointer; then you can **reduce** these pieces to the one result file.

-    mvn scala:run -Dlauncher=runner -DaddArgs=module.properties|10000|20000       -- this command handles all resources from 10000 to 20000
+    mvn scala:run -Dlauncher=runner -DaddArgs=../application.LANG.conf|10000|20000       -- this command handles all resources from 10000 to 20000
-    mvn scala:run -Dlauncher=stats -DaddArgs=module.properties                    -- this command shows number of all resources
+    mvn scala:run -Dlauncher=stats -DaddArgs=../application.LANG.conf                    -- this command shows number of all resources

 Optionaly: For the parallel multi-thread processing in your local computer by using a multiple core processor, you can use the MapReduce module.
 Go to the MapReduce directory and run the extraction proccess for multiple threads by this maven command (the first arg is a number of resources being extracted in one thread, the optionaly second arg is a path to the maven executive file):